Police searching for airbag thief caught on camera in Miami

 Police said they are seeing a spike in this type of crime, with airbags specifically being stolen at an alarming rate out of Hondas, Toyotas and Acuras.

+“We began seeing a problem amongst Toyotas and Hondas, but now, they’ve increased, and now, Acuras are also becoming a market for these people to just randomly steal them,” said Miami Police Officer Kenia Fallat.

+Reyes invested in a steering wheel lock, and police say it’s a great idea for drivers concerned they’re going to become airbag thieves’ next victim.

-Officers recommend using a wheel lock and parking in secured, well-lit parking lots that have security cameras at night.
+They also recommend parking in secured, well-lit parking lots that have security cameras at night.

+Officials said the thieves can get top dollar for selling the car’s safety part.

+“What we don’t know is if this man is also the suspect in other cases,” said Fallat.

+“This is seriously a problem for people in the area,” said Reyes.
+“People here, myself included, don’t necessarily make all that much.
+To have to go and pay my deductible twice is a bit difficult.”

+Now the victim hopes police are able to put the brakes on this airbag thief.
+“I’m hoping that this individual is caught,” he said.
+“They definitely make a career out of this.”

-If you have any information on this crime, call Miami-Dade Crime Stoppers at 305-471-TIPS.
+If you have any information on these thefts, call Miami-Dade Crime Stoppers at 305-471-TIPS.
 Remember, you can always remain anonymous, and you may be eligible for a $1,000 reward.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.